Non-Abelian and Type-A Conformal Anomalies from Euler Descent: Introduction

-There is, however, one important type of anomalies that so far largely escaped characterization via anomaly inflow: the \textit{conformal anomalies}.
-These are the anomalies of a classical Weyl-invariant theory under Weyl (local scale) transformations \cite{Duff:1977ay,Bonora:1985cq,Deser:1976yx,Duff:1993wm,Deser:1993yx,Schwimmer:2010za}.
-Topologically non-trivial conformal anomalies are referred to as \textit{type A} conformal anomalies, and they have famously been used to explore the non-invertibility of renormalization group flow in 2d \cite{Zamolodchikov:1986gt}, 4D \cite{Cardy1988,Komargodski:2011vj,Komargodski:2011xv}, and 6D \cite{Casini:2012ei}.
-Cohomological classifications of these anomalies were carried out in \cite{Bonora:1985cq,Deser:1993yx,Boulanger:2007ab,Rovere:2024nwc} (see also \cite{Karakhanian:1994yd} for a classification in term of diff x Weyl).
-However, they were not classified via SZ Descent from $2n+1$ dimensions and so their anomaly theory is not widely known.
-As we will show in this work, type-A conformal anomalies in fact do have an anomaly theory; the latter already appeared in \cite{Apruzzi:2025hvs} in the context of the symmetry topological field theory (symTFT) \cite{KaidiNardoniZafrirZheng2023,Bhardwaj:2024igy,Bonetti:2024cjk} for the spontaneous breaking of conformal symmetry to Poincar\'{e} \cite{Rabinovici:2007hz}.
+As we will show in this work, non-Abelian conformal anomalies in fact do have an anomaly theory; the latter already appeared in \cite{Apruzzi:2025hvs} in the context of the symmetry topological field theory (symTFT) \cite{KaidiNardoniZafrirZheng2023,Bhardwaj:2024igy,Bonetti:2024cjk} for the spontaneous breaking of conformal symmetry to Poincar\'{e} \cite{Rabinovici:2007hz}.
 An alternative route was pursued in \cite{Imbimbo:2023sph,Imbimbo:2025ffw} where the (super-)conformal anomaly were classified via generalized descent with generalized gauge fields involving BRST ghost number.
 In another recent approach \cite{Bittleston:Costello:2510.26764}, conformal anomalies are computed from a holomorphic formulation in 5d \textit{twistor space}.
-More traditionally, conformal anomalies have a long-standing history of holographic computations in $AdS$ space \cite{Henningson:1998gx,Henningson:1998ey,Imbimbo:1999bj,Schwimmer:2003eq,Banados:2004zt,Nicolis:2008in,Coradeschi:2013gda}.
-Here we take the complementary step of identifying the ``classic" SZ Descent relevant to the type-A conformal anomaly in $2n$ dimensions; in fact, we show that type A anomalies simply descend from the $2n+2$ \textit{Euler Class} for the gauge group $SO(2n+1,1)$ identified either as the $2n$ dimensional Euclidean conformal group or the $2n+2$ dimensional Lorentz group.
+More traditionally, Weyl anomalies have a long-standing history of holographic computations in $AdS$ space \cite{Henningson:1998gx,Henningson:1998ey,Imbimbo:1999bj,Schwimmer:2003eq,Banados:2004zt,Nicolis:2008in,Coradeschi:2013gda}.
+Here we take the complementary step of identifying the ``classic" SZ Descent relevant to the non-Abelian conformal anomaly in $2n$ dimensions; in fact, we show that these anomalies simply descend from the $2n+2$ \textit{Euler Class} for the gauge group $SO(2n+1,1)$ identified either as the $2n$ dimensional Euclidean conformal group or the $2n+2$ dimensional Lorentz group.
 In this way, we can position these anomalies on par with all other perturbative anomalies.
-The familiar expressions \cite{Deser:1993yx} for the type-A conformal anomaly then emerges upon specializing to a \textit{Riemannian} background, which is subject to the usual Cartan constraints on the background fields of $SO(5,1)$.
-As expected, the type-A anomaly is both \textit{real} (not a phase) and \textit{not quantized}, as the Euler invariant polynomial for $SO(5,1)$ does not define a genuine (integer valued) characteristic class, namely $H^6(BSO(5,1),\mathbb{Z})$.
+We briefly discuss their relation to the familiar expressions \cite{Deser:1993yx} for the type-A \text{Weyl} anomaly upon specializing to a \textit{Riemannian} background, which is subject to the usual Cartan constraints on the background fields of $SO(5,1)$ -- though, as we clarified above, Weyl and pure dilatations are related, but not identical.
+As expected, the non-Abelian conformal anomaly is both \textit{real} (not a phase) and \textit{not quantized}, as the Euler invariant polynomial for $SO(5,1)$ does not define a genuine (integer valued) characteristic class, namely $H^6(BSO(5,1),\mathbb{Z})$.
 In other words, there are no $SO(5,1)$ ``6d instantons".

 Our descent derivation further allows us to write down the corresponding \textit{dilaton effective action} \cite{Fubini:1976jm,Deser:1993yx,Schwimmer:2010za,Komargodski:2011vj,Coradeschi:2013gda}.
 In our case, we can write down a dilaton effective action realizing the full conformal/Poincar\'{e} symmetry, by starting from the Wess-Zumino-Witten (WZW) \cite{Wess:1971yu,Witten:1983ar} term for $SO(5,1)/ISO(4)$, already explored in \cite{Apruzzi:2025hvs}, and substituting the inverse-Higgs relation \cite{IvanovOgievetsky1975}.
 We leave the analysis of scattering in this effective action, and its potential implications for RG flows, for future work.